Ltek/StormAudio/README.md

 ## Notes

-- Video info reads HDMI OUT 1 only (the primary display output on nearly all installs).
-If your primary display is on HDMI OUT 2, the `hdmi2_*` equivalents would need to be added to `DeviceState` and wired into `sensor.py` the same way `hdmi1_*` is done.
+- Video info is read for every HDMI output listed in `HDMI_OUTPUT_IDS` (`stormaudio_telnet/constants.py`) - HDMI OUT 1 and OUT 2 by default.
+  The HDMI OUT 1 sensors are enabled by default.
+The HDMI OUT 2 sensors (named `...
+Video Resolution (HDMI OUT 2)`, etc.) are **created disabled**;
+  if your display is on HDMI OUT 2 or you run dual displays, enable the ones you want from the entity's settings (Settings → Devices & Services → StormAudio → entity → gear icon → Enable).
+No code change or restart config is needed.
+If a future unit exposes more than two HDMI outputs, add the output number to `HDMI_OUTPUT_IDS` and the client and sensors pick it up automatically.
 - Zone sub-controls (mute/bass/treble/eq/binaural mode/lipsync) rely on
   the StormAudio device resending its full `zones.list` broadcast whenever any zone field changes (per the API doc) rather than parsing each zone's